bezebee/MS4/README.md

 As a store owner Edit/Update product to apply any changes, be it in price, description, image or other product criteria As a store owner Delete a product Remove product if they are no longer for sale

+## Design

+The use of neumorphic design througout the page influenced a decision of one main color being used.
+The color used throughout the page is pale and light, almost white, as this ensures best effectivens of the design style.

 <p align="center"><img src="https://res.cloudinary.com/dugnokxox/image/upload/v1606238890/ms4%20images/db_nxagk7.png" width="auto" height="70" alt="Database Structure"></p>
 <p align="center"><img src="https://res.cloudinary.com/dugnokxox/image/upload/v1606238890/ms4%20images/features_bvhyre.png" width="auto" height="70" alt="Features"></p>